TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/CreateNewExtension/Index.rst

    your model with drag and drop.

 Note that this tool is not a complete editor.
 It helps you to create the scaffolding of your extension and to generate all necessary PHP files.
-It is then up to you to complete these files with your intended code.
+Then you can enhance these files with your own code.

 .. warning::
    The Extension Builder has the feature to